headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250519_conservative.md

 ------------------------------------------------------------
 ### 4.2 Immigration Policies
-State-level immigration funding has emerged as controversial in Illinois, with a legislator criticizing the Democrat-led government for allegedly allocating $3.2 billion for "illegal immigrants" while neglecting "working American families" [1].
+State-level immigration funding has emerged as controversial in Illinois.
+An Illinois GOP senator says the projected $3.2 billion budget gap is being driven in part by state spending on programs for migrants without legal status [1].
 At the federal level, reports indicate Minnesota Governor Tim Walz previously characterized ICE as a "modern-day Gestapo," prompting response from the Trump team [2].
 In an enforcement action, ICE has deported a Chinese national convicted of conducting drone photography of American military installations [3].

 **References:**